Sugawara no Michizane: from scholar to god

 Translation by Robert Borgen in “Sugawara no Michizane and the Early Heian Court”

 But how did Michizane go from a talented (though perhaps not necessarily a genius) scholar and poet into a deity?
 The answer lies in Sugawara no Michizane’s exile.
-Soon after Michizane’s death in exile a series of natural disasters befell the capitol, and people began to attribute these to Michizane’s wrathful spirit.1 To placate this vengeful spirit, the Imperial Court reinstated his original rank, promoted him, and instituted elaborate rituals and offerings.
-But this took on a life of its own and over time, worship “Tenjin” became popular across all of Japan.
+Soon after Michizane’s death in exile a series of natural disasters and untimely deaths befell the capitol, and people began to attribute these to Michizane’s wrathful spirit.1 To placate this vengeful spirit, the Imperial Court reinstated his original rank, promoted him, and instituted elaborate rituals and offerings.
+But this took on a life of its own and over time, worship of “Tenjin” became popular across all of Japan.

 Votive tablets or ema (絵馬) taken by author at Yushima Tenmangu shrine in 2010.